gmahesha9486/AEM-details/README.md

 # AEM-details
-Keeping all the AEM details in tis repository.
+Keeping all the AEM details in this repository.